emostov/covid415/README.md

 In order to display markers on the map and show popups for each marker on hover of the marker or the associated task card in the left sidebar, we utilized the MapBox Marker and associated Popup API.
 The markers and popups are then styled to communicate their respective status in a task's lifecycle (i.e., unmatched->pending delivery->completed).

+To accomplish the cross component communication, we have a slice of state that reflects the current task that is being hovered over in the sidebar.

 ``` javascript
 // frontend/components/map/map.jsx
 geojson.features.forEach((marker) => {